soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 In a `library` target, we define:

-- The settings with which to build the library (in this case we just import `common-settings`)
+- The settings with which to build the library (in this case, we just import `common-settings`)
 - The directory in which the source files can be found
 - The packages we require to build the library
 - The modules exposed from the library and can be used by others
 - The modules *not* exposed from the library and which *cannot* be used by others;
   these could be any module you don't wish to export, such as an internal utility functions module.
-  In our case we don't have anything like this, so we commented out the `other-modules` label.
+  In our case, we don't have anything like this, so we commented out the `other-modules` label.

 Note that it is common to specify **version bounds** for packages.